Manila: Climate

 Under the Köppen climate classification system, Manila has a tropical monsoon climate (Köppen Am), closely bordering on a tropical savanna climate (Köppen Aw).
 Together with the rest of the Philippines, Manila lies entirely within the tropics.
 Its proximity to the equator means temperatures are high year-round especially during the daytime, rarely going below 19 °C or above 39 °C. Temperature extremes have ranged from 14.5 °C on January 11, 1914, to 38.6 °C on May 7, 1915.

 Humidity levels are usually very high all year round, making the air feel hotter than its actual temperature.
-Manila has a distinct dry season lasting from late December through early April, and a relatively lengthy wet season that covers the remaining period with slightly cooler daytime temperatures.
-In the wet season, rain rarely falls all day but rainfall is very heavy for short periods.
+Manila has a distinct dry season lasting from late December to early April.
+A relatively lengthy wet season that covers the remaining period, with slightly cooler daytime temperatures and slightly warmer nighttime temperatures.
+In the wet season, rain rarely falls all day, but rainfall is very heavy for short periods.
 Typhoons usually occur from June to September.